JAMES ISLAND MARINE STATE PARK

-James Island State Park is a 113-acre marine camping and moorage park with 12,335 feet of saltwater shoreline on Rosario Strait.
-The park features a beautiful western view of the San Juan islands from a high bluff along the loop trail.
-Much of James Island has been designated a Natural Forest Area and is closed to public access, except for designated recreational areas and trails.
-Loop trails around the central and southwest portions of the island offer 1.5 miles of hiking trails.
+James Island Marine State Park is a 581-acre, marine camping and moorage park with 12,335 feet of saltwater shoreline on Rosario Strait.
+Much of James Island has been designated a Natural Forest Area and is closed to public access, except for designated recreational areas and 1.5 miles of high bluff trails with extraordinary views.

 The Wilkes Expedition named the island in 1841 to honor the earlier heroism of an American sailor, Reuben James.
 The federal government acquired the island and transferred it to the Washington State Parks and Recreation Commission in 1964.

 A Discover Pass is required for vehicle access to Washington state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page

 James Island has 13 campsites at three locations on the island.
 Camping is available on a first come, first served basis.
 Water Trail Site is on a hill above a pocket cove of the West Cove and has three campsites sites 11-13 and a pit toilet.
 These campsites are part of the Cascadia Marine Trail and are strictly reserved for use by boats arriving by human- or wind-powered watercraft.

 The Saddle area spans from the West Cove shoreline across the island to the East Cove.
 There are six campsites sites 5-10, a picnic shelter and two picnic sites, composting toilet facilities, pay station, and moorage dock.
 A trail leads to the East Cove where there are four offshore mooring buoys.
 The loop trail system starts and ends here.
 The bottom structure at the West Cove is rocky and steeply sloped.
 It is not a good anchorage site.